MileHacker Logo

 Visa Types and Processes

 South Korea offers visa exemptions or simplified entry procedures for many countries.
 Citizens of many countries, including the USA, Canada, EU nations, Australia, New Zealand, and Japan, receive visa-free entry for short tourist stays.
-The duration of stay varies by nationality, commonly from 30 to 180 days.
+The duration of stay varies by nationality, usually from 30 to 180 days.
 Check current country-specific requirements.
 Some nationalities require a visa, obtained through a Korean embassy or consulate.
 Start this process well in advance.
 Citizens of visa-free countries must apply for a K-ETA (Korea Electronic Travel Authorization) online at least 72 hours before departure.
-The K-ETA is valid for multiple trips over two years.
+The K-ETA is valid for many trips over two years.
 A fee applies.
 Ensure approval before your flight.

 Required Documentation